YorikHansen/ProtocolDroid/README.md

 #### Options

-- `url-no-night`: URL of the logo overlay for the light theme (`https://protocoldroid.yorik.dev/shades-no-night.svg`)
+- `url-no-night`: URL of the logo overlay for the light theme (defaults: `https://protocoldroid.yorik.dev/shades-no-night.svg`)
-- `url-night`: URL of the logo overlay for the dark theme (`https://protocoldroid.yorik.dev/shades-night.svg`)
+- `url-night`: URL of the logo overlay for the dark theme (defaults: `https://protocoldroid.yorik.dev/shades-night.svg`)

 ### TODO Notes